hyroai/agenda/README.md

 ## Example

-Let's iamgine we're buliding a bot for pizza place.
+Let's imagine building a bot for pizza place.
 In terms of conversation trees, there are many options as to how this conversation can go, here are a couple of examples:

 ```
 User: hi there